griffpatch/CPCYorkPP/pages/prayer.md

 Our values
 ----------

 We believe that prayer is simply talking with God.
-And we believe prayer is the start of everything (Go through ideas with DC etc.)
+And we believe prayer is the start of everything (Go through ideas with DC etc...)

 If you need prayer
 ------------------